stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 <img src="https://github.com/stephanrauh/ngx-extended-pdf-viewer/blob/main/projects/ngx-extended-pdf-viewer/example.png?raw=true">

+## Security

+Version 20.0.2 is a security fix.
+It solves CVE-2024-4367.
+I strongly recommend updating to the latest version of ngx-extended-pdf-viewer as soon as possible, or to version 20.0.2 as a minimum.
+Older versions contain a bug allowing malicious PDF files to run arbitrary code.
+Kudos go to GitHub users ScratchPDX and Deepak Shakya to tell me about it, so I could provide a hotfix during my vacations.

 ## What's new in Version 20?

+Version 20.2.0 fixes a few bugs in PDF files with forms.
+Now checkboxes always show the value stored in the PDF files (unless overwritten by `(formDataChange)´), and text fields always show the value sent by `[formData]` even if there's a pre-formatted value in the PDF file.
+The bug fix might break your application if you rely on the error.
+I don't consider this a breaking change, but even so, I've increase the minor version number to make you aware of potential problems.

 Version 20 contains a couple of minor bugfixes that might break your application.
 It's not likely, but I decided to play it safe and to increase the major version number.
 The new version

 - updates to pdf.js 4.1.
-The bleeding-edge is a sneak preview of version 4.2, containing the latests (and possibly buggy) addition from pdf.js.
+The bleeding-edge is a sneak preview of version 4.3, containing the latests (and possibly buggy) additions from pdf.js.
 - I've improved CSS encapsulation.
 Recently, I'd added a couple of CSS files and forgot to wrap these file into the `ngx-extended-pdf-viewer`.
 If you've modified some of my CSS rules, you may want to add the `.ngx-extended-pdf-viewer` class to the CSS selector.
 If you haven't done so yet, your CSS rule is probably broken.
 - I've fixed bugs with checkboxes and radiobuttons in forms.
 This might break your application if it relies on the bugs.
 - I've removed the minified ES5 build.
 I suspect nowadays very few people are using the ES5 build, so let's reduce the size of this package.